sshuttle/sshuttle/sshuttle.md

     for lists of local hostnames, but can speed things up if you use this option to give it a few names to start from.

+-D, --daemon
+:   automatically fork into the background after connecting
+    to the remote server.
+Implies `--syslog`.

+--syslog
+:   after connecting, send all log messages to the
+    `syslog`(3) service instead of stderr.
+This is implicit if you use `--daemon`.

+--pidfile=*pidfilename*
+:   when using `--daemon`, save sshuttle's pid to
+    *pidfilename*.
+The default is `sshuttle.pid` in the current directory.

 --server
 :   (internal use only) run the sshuttle server on